Wounded-Knee/Whitepine/public/library/project-specs/Authentication_System.md

 # Authentication System Setup Guide

-This guide will help you set up the authentication system with Google OAuth integration for the USA full-stack application.
+This guide will help you set up the authentication system with Google OAuth integration for the Whitepine full-stack application.

 ## Overview